PrincessEmilu/shiro-game/Milestone Instructions.md

 - A state diagram of the primary game modes with at least a high level description of how you plan to implement this (i.e. which classes it impacts).

 ### [Production](doc/Production.md)
-*During every milestone, you will:*
-- Keep the [Meeting Log](doc/mtgLog.md) log up to date to track when your team meets and the main topic(s) of discussion.
-- Make sure to also keep the weekly meeting time on the main [README](../README.md) up to date.
-- Update how tasks are being managed as needed in the main [doc/Production.md](doc/Production.md) document
-- Add a summary of the milestone's progress and lessons learned to [doc/milestones.md](doc/milestones.md) _(The more thought you put into this, the easier it will be to write the [postmortem](doc/postmortem.md) at the end of the project.)_

 *By the end of milestone 1, you will document:*
 - Scope
 - Task management